d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 ## Continuous Uniform

-Next let us discuss the continuous uniform distribution.
-The idea behind this random variable is that if we increase the $n$ in the previous distribution, and then scale it to fit within the interval $[a, b]$, we will approach a continuous random variable that just picks an arbitrary value in $[a, b]$ all with equal probability.
+Next, let us discuss the continuous uniform distribution.
+The idea behind this random variable is that if we increase the $n$ in the discrete uniform distribution, and then scale it to fit within the interval $[a,b]$, we will approach a continuous random variable that just picks an arbitrary value in $[a,b]$ all with equal probability.
 We will denote this distribution as

 $$
 X \sim \mathrm{Uniform}([a, b]).